dair-ai/Prompt-Engineering-Guide/guides/prompts-advanced-usage.md

 Negative
 ```

-There is no consistency in the format above but that still affect the model from predicting the correct label.
-We have to conduct more thorough analysis to confirm if this holds true for different and more complex tasks.
+There is no consistency in the format above but the model still predicted the correct label.
+We have to conduct more thorough analysis to confirm if this holds true for different and more complex tasks, including different variations of prompts.

+Overall, it seems that providing examples is useful in some places.
+When zero-shot prompting and few-shot prompting are not sufficient, it might mean that the whatever was learned by the model isn't enough to do well at the task.
+From here it is recommended to start thinking about fine-tuning your own models.

 ---